AdrianRaku/FirstProject/README.md

-This is my first try to make projeck in Symfony with help tutorial.
+This is my first try to make project in Symfony with help tutorial.